Every gardener can and should incorporate gourmet, medicinal mushrooms into their yards, gardens, and growing spaces.

 We live at the base of the Appalachian Mountains in Greenville, SC.
 That puts us smack dab in the middle of one of the premier mushroom foraging areas in the world.

-So why do we grow our own gourmet and medicinal mushrooms?
+Why do we grow our own gourmet and medicinal mushrooms given the abundance of wild mushrooms in our forests?
 So that we can still have plenty of our favorite varieties available when we don’t have time to go out foraging.

 Plus, some of our favorites (like shiitake mushrooms) aren’t native here, so foraging for them isn’t even a possibility.